NEW: New Democracy party fails to form coalition, hands baton to leftist Syriza coalition

-Greece's main center-right party has failed to form a coalition government Monday, adding yet more uncertainty to the debt-ridden country's political situation.
+The failure of Greece’s main center-right party to form a coalition government Monday added yet more uncertainty to the debt-ridden country’s political situation.

 It will now be up to the leftist Syriza coalition, which opposes unpopular austerity measures imposed to secure a European bailout, to form a government.